Ucodia/flowtime/README.md

 ## Usage

-The library exposes a single function, `fromDate` which takes a JavaScript `Date` as argument and returns a flow time object.
+The library exposes two functions, `fromNow` which returns the current flow time, and `fromDate` which takes a JavaScript `Date` as argument to return its corresponding flow time.

 ```js
 import { fromDate } from 'flowtime'